 NSF-sponsored Research Experience for Undergraduates (REU) Summer Program

-The Microbiology Department of the University of Georgia in Athens (UGA) will provide an intensive, 9 week hands-on laboratory research program for 10 undergraduates this summer.
+The Microbiology Department of the University of Georgia in Athens (UGA) will provide an intensive, 9 week hands-on laboratory research program for 10 undergraduates for Summer 2017.

-Funded by the National Science Foundation and the University of Georgia, the program (REU Site: Research in Prokaryotic Biology) will run from May 27 to July 25, 2014.
+Funded by the National Science Foundation and the University of Georgia, the program (REU Site: Research in Prokaryotic Biology) will run from May 22nd - July 21st, 2017 (Note: Departure is on July 22).
 Students from institutions with limited research opportunities in Microbiology, minorities, and deaf/hard-of-hearing students are strongly encouraged to apply.
 Accommodations and Support Services for Deaf/Hard of Hearing Participants.

 REU participants will conduct independent projects with supervision.
 A wide variety of research topics will address the diverse functions of bacteria and archaea.
 State-of-the art techniques will be used in interdisciplinary approaches that combine knowledge from the fields of Genetics, Biochemistry, Physiology, Molecular Biology, Cellular Biology, and Ecology.